open5e/open5e/source/characters/midgardheroes_races.rst

 **Hunger for Flesh.** You must consume a meal of raw meat each day or suffer the effects of starvation.
-If you go 24 hours without such a meal, you gain one level of exhaustion (this is an exception to the darakhul’s immunity).
+If you go 24 hours without such a meal, you gain one level of :ref:`exhaustion` (this is an exception to the darakhul’s immunity).
 You cannot stave this off with half rations.
 While you have any levels of exhaustion, you cannot regain hit points or remove levels of exhaustion until you spend 1 hour consuming an amount of raw meat equal to a Small creature (about 30 pounds).